List of museums in the Republic of Ireland

 This list of museums in Republic of Ireland contains museums which are defined for this context as institutions (including nonprofit organizations, government entities, and private businesses) that collect and care for objects of cultural, artistic, scientific, or historical interest and make their collections or related exhibits available for public viewing.
 Also included are non-profit art galleries and university art galleries.
 Museums that exist only in cyberspace (i.e., virtual museums) are not included.
-Many other small historical displays are located in the country's stately homes, including those run by the National Trust.
+Many other small historical displays are located in the country's stately homes, including those run by An Taisce – The National Trust for Ireland.